Thought Leadership

 • Identify and eliminate barriers to agent performance.

-• Enhance and upskill relationship building and cross-selling skills for agents, so every point of contact with a policyholder has the potential to upsize revenue.
+• Enhance and upskill relationship-building and cross-selling skills for agents, so that every point of contact with a policyholder has the potential to upsize revenue.

 3. The role of the aggregators